-Light leant forward and offered a hand, cautiously mike received it and was brought to his feet.
-Calming down he brushed himself down.
+Light leaned forward and offered a hand; cautiously, Mike received it and was brought to his feet.
+Calming down, he brushed himself down.

 “Right, so what exactly are you?”

-Light’s image faded before Mike, as she disappeared completely Andrew’s voice sounded over the intercom.
+Light’s image faded before Mike, and as she disappeared completely, Andrew’s voice sounded over the intercom.

-“I have initiated auto docking with the Bazaar, we will be landing in about five minutes.
-Shape up, we have business to do.”
+“I have initiated auto docking with the Bazaar; we will be landing in about five minutes.
+Shape up; we have a business to do.”